Six common AI questions we get asked

 That includes:

-This skillset is becoming foundational – just like digital literacy was a decade ago.
+This skillset is becoming foundational, just as digital literacy was a decade ago.
+We’ve written about it in more depth here.

 Final thought

-These aren’t just FAQs—they’re signals.
-The same five questions are being asked across sectors, seniority levels and team types.
-If you're wondering about them too, you're not alone.
+These six questions are signals as much as questions.
+The same ones are being asked across sectors, seniority levels and team types.
+If you’re wondering about them too, you’re not alone.